Messages have a wide array of configuration options, which are detailed below.

 If you select a method that is not available to the user, then the user cannot authenticate the message.

-- Designated Users: If the Authentication Type is set to Designated user must authenticate, then click the ellipsis (…) button to add one more user accounts or groups of users that are allowed to authenticate the message.
+- Designated Users: If the Authentication Type is set to Designated user must authenticate, then click the ellipsis (…) button to add one or more user accounts or groups of users that are allowed to authenticate the message.
+A designated user can be selected from a local account, Active Directory domain, or Azure Active Directory (groups only).
+Azure Active Directory is only supported on the PM Cloud platform.

 - Run application as Authenticating User: If the Authentication Type is set to Designated user must authenticate, then this option determines whether the application runs in the context of the logged on user or in the context of the authenticating user.
 The default is to run in the context of the logged on user as opposed to the authenticating user.